open-sauced/docs/docs/community/welcome-to-the-community.md

   - welcome to the community
 ---

-## Welcome to the OpenSauced Community :wave:
+## The OpenSauced Community

 Welcome to the OpenSauced community!
-We're so glad you're here.
 At OpenSauced, we're striving to bring collaboration and inspiration to every open source contributor and to help build a global community of open source developers, empowering you to grow, innovate, and achieve greatness in the open.

 ### Community Guidelines
 At OpenSauced, we strive to create a welcoming and inclusive community for everyone.
 We have a few guidelines to help us achieve this goal: